flexmonster/pivot-jquery/README.md

 cd pivot-jquery
 ```

-2. Open the `pivot-jquery/index.html` file in the browser to see the pivot table embedded into the webpage.
+2. Open the `pivot-jquery/index.html` file in the browser to see the result.

 ## Usage